sitewizardgit/ritekit-api-client/README.md

 ##How to implement RiteTag Hashtag Bar to a textarea##

-This is how RiteTag Hashtag Bar looks like in Twitter.
-Using our sample code, you can make it work for any textarea on your site too (currently, without colorized hashtags inside the textarea).
+This is how the RiteTag Hashtag Bar looks in Twitter.
+Using our sample code, you can make it work for any textarea on your site (currently, without colorized hashtags in the textarea).

 ![hashtagbar.png](https://bitbucket.org/repo/pMKgRz/images/993122408-hashtagbar.png)